Configuration options for retrieving sensitive data samples with Macie - Amazon Macie

 • The member account must have an IAM role that delegates cross-account access to an IAM role in your Macie administrator account.
 The name of the role must be the same in your Macie administrator account and the member account.

 • The trust policy for the IAM role in the member account must include a condition that specifies the correct external ID for your configuration.
 This ID is a unique alphanumeric string that Macie generates automatically after you configure the settings for your Macie administrator account.
-For information about using external IDs in trust policies, see How to use an external ID when granting access to your AWS resources to a third party in the AWS Identity and Access Management User Guide.
+For information about using external IDs in trust policies, see Access to AWS accounts owned by third parties in the AWS Identity and Access Management User Guide.

 • If the IAM role in the member account meets all Macie requirements, the member account doesn't need to configure and enable Macie settings for you to retrieve sensitive data samples from objects for their account.
 Macie uses only the settings and IAM role in your Macie administrator account and the IAM role in the member account.